Alexander Robinson (chief): Early and family life

 Born to an Ottawa mother and a Scots-Irish immigrant fur trader father on Mackinac Island (a.k.a.
 Michilimackinac) at the northern edge of Lake Michigan.
 His mother died shortly thereafter en route to Montreal, Canada, where Robinson was baptized at age seven months on May 15, 1788.
 As described below, as a young man Robinson would be apprenticed to a fur trader further south in Michigan, Joseph Bailly, where he learned the fur trade but not how to read and write in any European language, instead devising a script to keep his accounts.

+Chief Alexander Robinson (Cheecheepinquay) married his first wife, Sasos (Cynthia) Caron, a Menominee woman and daughter of Chief Little Wolf, around 1810 in Michigan.
+They had a daughter, Margaret, and Sahsos is connected to the Menominee Indian Reservation in Wisconsin.
+Despite taking a second wife in 1826, Sahsos remained in the family circle, with later reports indicating she moved north to the Menominee Reservation.

 In Chicago (then attached to Peoria County, Illinois as an unincorporated territory) on September 28, 1826, Robinson married Catherine Chevalier (d.
 1860), trader John Kinzie officiated as Justice of the Peace.
 Chevalier was the granddaughter of the Potawatomi warrier Naunongee (who died in the Battle of Fort Dearborn), through his daughter Chopa (also known as "Marianne") and her husband Francois Chevalier, all of whom lived in the Calumet/Fox River area.
 Francois Chevalier became chief of the village near Lake Calumet in southern Cook County, Illinois after his father-in-law's death.
 Her sister Josette had married Jean Baptiste Beaubien, who had also learned the fur trade from Bailly, and her sister Archange married trader Antoine Ouilmette.
 Father Stephen Badin would baptize several of Alexander and Catherine's children during his visits to the Chicago area.